The QMC is a web-based application for configuring and administrating your Qlik Sense site.

 By default, Qlik Sense includes two streams: Everyone and Monitoring apps.

 Content security is a critical aspect of setting up and managing your Qlik Sense system.
 The QMC enables you to centrally create and manage security rules for all your Qlik Sense resources.
 Security rules define what a user is allowed to do with a resource, for example read, update, create, or delete.

 By design, security rules are written to include, not exclude, users.
 Users who are not included in security rules are denied access.
 Therefore, security rules must be created to enable users to interact with Qlik Sense content, data connections, and other resources.

-The License Enabler File (LEF) defines the terms of your license and the access types that you can allocate to users.
-There are two license types: one that is user-based and one that is token-based.
+There are two license models: the serial and control number and the signed license key.
+These models define the terms of your license and the access types that you can allocate to users.
+There are two major license types: one based on access types, and one based on tokens.

-An access type allows users to access streams and apps within a Qlik Sense site.
+An access type allows users to access the hub and apps within a Qlik Sense site.

 Each access type provides the Qlik Sense user with a certain type of access to Qlik Sense apps.
 A user with no access type cannot see any streams.

 All user data is stored in the Qlik Sense Repository Service (QRS) database.
 You create user directory connectors in the QMC to be able to synchronize and retrieve the user data from a configured directory service.
 When a user logs in to Qlik Sense or the QMC, the user data is automatically retrieved.
 You can change the authentication method that handles the authentication of the Qlik Sense users.